OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-07.md

 ## Micah 7:13

 > And the earth will become desolate because of its inhabitants,
-> Due to the result of their actions.
+> On account of their evil deeds

 ## Micah 7:14